PM-G11/PM-Notebook/Topics/WBS/README.md

 # Work Breakdown Structure (WBS)

 WBS is a visual tool used to break a project into smaller pieces.
-It starts from the project goal and breaks it into smaller tasks until every task required to complete the project is listed.
-This helps to identify needed resources and total work required to complete the project.
+It starts with the project goal and breaks it into smaller tasks until every task required to complete the project is listed.
+This helps to identify needed resources and the total work required to complete the project.

 <figure>
     <img src="../images/wbs.jpg" alt="WBS diagram">